-To evaluate ECS using synthetic data, we simulate random features from two classes of distributions -- multivariate normal distributions and multivariate $t$ distributions.
-We choose the multivariate $t$ distribution because it allows us to precisely control its tail and moment behavior as we vary the degree-of-freedom parameter $\text{df}$.
+To evaluate the ability of ECS to capture tail information, we simulate random features from two classes of distributions -- multivariate normal distributions and multivariate $t$ distributions.
+We choose the multivariate $t$ distribution because it allows us to precisely control the tail and moment behavior as we vary the degree-of-freedom parameter $\text{df}$.
 As $\text{df}$ becomes large, the multivariate $t$ distribution has lighter tails and more higher order moments defined.
 On the other hand, as $\text{df}$ becomes smaller, the distribution becomes more heavy-tailed and exhibits more outliers, with the second moment undefined when $\text{df} \leq 2$ and first moment undefined when $\text{df} \leq 1$.
 A visualization is provided in Figure \ref{fig:pca} in the Appendix.

 We draw $1,000,000$ independent samples from a multivariate normal distribution centered at the origin with an identity covariance matrix with dimension $p = 32$.
 We then draw $1,000,000$ independent samples from five different $32$-dimensional multivariate $t$ distributions with different degree-of-freedom parameters $(100, 10, 5, 3, 2.01)$.
 These multivariate $t$ distributions are all chosen to be centered at the origin with an identity covariance matrix, which is achieved by choosing the scale matrix to be $\frac{\text{df}-2}{\text{df}}I_{p}$, where $I_p$ is the $p\times p$ identity matrix.
 We then compared samples from the multivariate normal distribution with samples from each of these five multivariate $t$ distributions using ECS at $T = 1$ and $T = 0.5$.